Uk (Cyrillic): Development in Old East Slavic

 The simplification of the digraph оу to у was first brought about in Old East Slavic texts and only later taken over into South Slavic languages.

-One can see this development in the Novgorod birch-bark letters: The degree to which this letter was used here differed in two positions: in word-initial position or before a vowel (except for the jers), and after a consonant.
+One can see this development in the Novgorod birch-bark letters: The degree to which this letter was used here differed in two positions: in word-initial position or after a vowel (except for the jers), and after a consonant.

-Before a consonant, оу was used 89% of the time in the writings before 1100.
+After a consonant, оу was used 89% of the time in the writings before 1100.
 By 1200, it was used 61% of the time, with the letter у used 14% of the time; by 1300, оу had reached 28%, surpassed by у at 45%.
 From the late 14th century on, there are no more instances of оу being used in this position, with у appearing 95% of the time.

-The decrease in usage was more gradual after a consonant.
+The decrease in usage was more gradual initially or following a vowel.
 Although there are no instances of the use of у in this position before c.
 1200, оу gradually decreased from 88% before 1100 to 57% by 1200.
 The frequency of оу remained steady between 47% and 44% until 1400, when it experienced another decrease to 32%.
 Meanwhile, the use of у increased from 4% in the early 13th century, to 20% by the mid-13th century, 38% by the mid-14th century, and 58% by the early 15th century.

+The monograph form ꙋ was also used in this region, but it was rare, never being used in more than 34% of letters.